×

 Enabling Performance – quality or quantity?

 We recently came across an article about how some organisations continue to use outdated and bureaucratic performance reviews of their employees.
-Whist some of these ‘appraisals’ are a genuine attempt (albeit poor) to engage and motivate staff, many others simply treat the process as a tick-box exercise and treat the individuals involved as mere numbers who can be ‘managed by objectives’
+Whist some of these ‘appraisals’ are a genuine attempt to engage and motivate staff, others simply consider the process as a tick-box exercise and treat the individuals involved as mere numbers who can be ‘managed by objectives’

 The article then went on to say that the bigwigs in management consulting are now recommending ‘drastic changes’ to the way performance reviews are constructed – focussing now on just two main goals: